Pawel-Motyka/RHI_proprioception/README.md

-## Proprioception does not modulate the strength of the rubber hand illusion
+## Proprioceptive Accuracy and the Degree of Overlap between Visual and Spatial Estimates Do Not Modulate the Strength of Rubber Hand Illusion

 Paweł Motyka<sup>1</sup> & Piotr Litwin<sup>1</sup>
 <br/>